mahmoudesmail/tu-wien-data-science-summaries/curriculum.md

 - lehrveranstaltung $\in$ modul $\in$ prüfungsfach
 - a 'modul' can either be a 'pflichtmodul' (mandatory) or a 'wahlmodul' (elective)
 - wahlmodul:
-     - courses must be chosen from schlüsselbereiche SB (specialization areas)
+     - courses must be chosen from 'schlüsselbereiche SB' (specialization areas)
      - you should pick at least 2 specializations, each made of a 'core' and an 'extension' part
 	     - the 'core' part has 2 courses (6 ECTS in total) that you must do together, to gain access to the 'extension' part
 	     - 'extension' part has arbitrary many courses, but you're allowed to do 18 ECTS from them at most